-The low-carb craze appears to have reached even state fairs, including the Minnesota State Fair in St. Paul held Aug.
-23 through Sept.
-3. If you love a good crunchy snack, you’ll have a chance to indulge with the fair’s pepperoni chips with roasted red pepper queso.
+The low-carb craze appears to have reached even state fairs, including the Minnesota State Fair in St. Paul held between August and September.
+If you love a good crunchy snack, you’ll have a chance to indulge with the fair’s pepperoni chips with roasted red pepper queso.
 Yes — chips made out of meat!

 If you’re still hungry, another fun menu item is the turducken sausage sandwich served with “slawsa,” a mashup of slaw and salsa.
 The sausage is made with turkey, duck and chicken and is served on a fennel bun (there’s also a gluten-free bun available upon request!).

 For dessert, you’ll want to check out the rainbow cloud roll, a truly magical concoction featuring ice cream dusted with fruity cereal and wrapped like a burrito in cotton candy.

 Green Chili Pepperoni Pizza Funnel Cake, New Mexico State Fair

 Obviously, you know about funnel cakes.
 And you’ve heard of pepperoni pizza.
 But have you ever considered just how delicious a combination of the two would taste?
 Someone did just that at the New Mexico State Fair, held in September, by topping funnel cake batter with melty mozzarella cheese, zesty pepperoni and marinara sauce.
 Oh, and they added green chili, because why not?
 Even better, this fried concoction is served with ranch dressing as a dipping sauce.